clearpathrobotics/2D_Plot_Tool/Readme.md

 ## Installation:

 1. Download and install pyqtgraph from: http://www.pyqtgraph.org/ (current version is v0.9.8).
-2. Grab the ROS package from: https://bitbucket.org/clearpathrobotics/ros-plot-tool
+2. Grab the ROS package from this repository.
 3. Copy the ROS packages to your catkin workspace, and run catkin_make.

 ## Running: